 The ghats and the temples are the prestigious possessions encompassing Pushkar Lake coupled with the religious essence of the city itself.
 There are 500 temples adjoining the lake, some of which are in the ruined state while some still stand upright with their iconic structures.
 The Brahma temple is the most prominent among them, existing for almost 2000 years.
 It is a must to visit the temple after a holy dip in the lake waters.
 People visit the three other temples nearby, the Savitri, the Varaha and the Gayatri temples.

 Coming to the bathing ghats, there are about 52 of them.
 The ten ghats located close to the lake have been declared by the Government of India as the “Monuments of National Importance”.
 Gau Ghat is among them, the ashes of Mahatma Gandhi, the Father of the Nation, was immersed here.
 Varaha ghat earned its name from Varaha, an incarnation of Lord Vishnu, who appeared here.
 Brahma ghat is named after Lord Brahma after he took a bath at this place.
-The other ghats among the ten are Saptarishi, Dadhich, Kota, Gwalior, Jaipur, Yag, Gangaur and Karni.
+The other ghats among the ten are Saptarishi, Dadhich, Kota, Gwalior, Jaipur, Yag, Gangaur, and Karni.

 The Natural Beauty of the Lake

 The lake has been the potential candidate for many renowned artists and painters, brushing their strokes of the enigmatic beauty.
-The lake with the Aravalli hills at the background offers a breathtaking view of the exotic landscape.
+The lake with the Aravalli hills in the background offers a breathtaking view of the exotic landscape.
 The footbridge is worthy of appreciation lined with arches, a pathway towards the lake.

 Pushkar lake beams with its exotic flora and fauna, a treat to the eyes.
 Fish and other marine animals are spotted at some portions of the lake.
 You can watch the camels and the cattle near the lake, grazing in their natural habitat.
 The desert plants and shrubs can be found at the banks of the lake.